SUSTAINABLE SOLUTIONS FOR GLOBAL IMPACT

 Data available here.

-**Carpenter Technology TRIR data reflect performance during fiscal year ending June 30.
+**Carpenter Technology TRIR data reflect performance during respective fiscal year ending June 30.

-It is the shared responsibility of every employee to actively participate in all aspects of the safety program to achieve our goal to be a zero-injury workplace.
+It is the shared responsibility of every employee to actively participate in all aspects of the safety program to achieve our goal.
 We are proactive in our approach to safety, working to eliminate hazards before causing injury or harm.

 We invest in our employees and engage them in finding solutions to achieve a zero-injury workplace.
 We focus on three areas: